 Representations of “the Jew” in English Catholic Discourses, 1850-1945

 Supported by a grant from the Arts and Humanities Research Council, my PhD project examined how Jews and Judaism were represented in English Catholic discourses from 1896 to 1930.
-After my PhD, and with the help of two research grants from the Vidal Sassoon International Center for the Study of Antisemitism, I extended my original PhD investigation to include a more complete picture of how Jews were represented in English Catholic discourses from 1850 to 1945.
+After my PhD, and with the help of two research grants from the Vidal Sassoon International Center for the Study of Antisemitism, I extended my original PhD investigation to include a more complete picture of how Jews were represented in English Catholic discourses during the nineteenth and early twentieth centuries.

 As little has been written about English Catholic representations of “the Jew” during this time frame, the primary aim has been to excavate layers of discourse which, with the exception of the published works of a few prominent individuals, have hitherto remained largely unexamined.
 A wide range of sources have been examined, including: